rocket-pool/RPIPs/RPIPs/RPIP-34.md

 #### VOP Elements
-* Code - A short, unique, human-readable string identifier that can be used to identify instances of this VOP.
+* ID - A short, unique, human-readable string identifier that can be used to identify instances of this VOP.
 Should take the rough form of VOP-SUBJECT-ACTION
-* Name - A longer identifier in plain English.
+* Name - A plain English identifer (aim for a handful of words)
 * Description - A description of this VOP.
 * Purpose - Why does this VOP definition exist?
 * Responsible Party - What party is responsible for ensuring this VOP takes place when it is triggered?